An algorithm to find ribbon disks for alternating knots: Introduction

 In \Cref{sec:moves} we describe the band moves and isotopies in more detail, and then in \Cref{sec:theory} we establish the underlying link sliceness obstruction and provide some further background information. \Cref{sec:examples} contains proofs that all slice 2-bridge knots and all knots of the form $-K\#K$, for alternating $K$, are algorithmically ribbon, as well as a conjecture which says that alternating knots which admit ribbon disks with a single saddle point are in fact algorithmically ribbon. \Cref{sec:imp} describes the implementation of the algorithm, which is built into the software package KLO of the second author.
-This software together with instructions for using the algorithm on examples is available from \url{www.klo-software.net/ribbondisks}. \Cref{sec:results} describes the results of the algorithm when applied to alternating knots of small crossing number.
-Finally, \Cref{sec:escapees} describes a search for \emph{escapees}, which are ribbon alternating knots which are not algorithmically ribbon, though they really want to be.
+This software, together with search results and instructions for using the algorithm on examples, is available from \url{www.klo-software.net/ribbondisks}. \Cref{sec:results} describes the results of the algorithm when applied to alternating knots of small crossing number. \Cref{sec:escapees} describes a search for \emph{escapees}, which are ribbon alternating knots which are not algorithmically ribbon, though they really want to be; combining this with obstructions due to Fox-Milnor and Herald-Kirk-Livingston, the result is a resolution of the question of sliceness for all but 3,276 of the over 1.2 billion prime alternating knots of at most 21 crossings, including all such knots of crossing number at most 15.

 2mm {\bf Acknowledgements.} The first author has benefitted from helpful conversations on this topic with many colleagues over the years, including Josh Greene, Paolo Lisca, and Sa\v{s}o Strle.
 Particular thanks are due to Paolo Lisca and Liam Watson for discussions on minimally nonalternating links, and to Tetsuya Tsukamoto who showed us the untongue-2 move.
+We thank Cornelia Van Cott for a helpful question on an earlier version of the paper, and we thank the anonymous referees for many helpful comments to improve the exposition.